m1ci/SpotlightJS/README.md

 ## Install

-You can install it by cloning the repository using git clone or you can install it with npm
+You can install it by cloning the repository using git clone or you can install it with npm.

     npm install SpotlightJS